stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 - a descriptor set
 - a command buffer for the render sequence

-In the next chapter we will introduce a further abstraction that composes these objects into a single list.
+In a later chapter we will introduce a further abstraction that composes these objects into a single list.

 ### Render Loop